project-ocre/project-ocre.github.io/docs/reference/board-support/index.md

 # Board Support

-This is the list of currently supported boards by the Atym platform.
+This is the list of currently supported boards by the Ocre platform.
 Click on the manufacturer below: